Vision Options

 Limelight

-Dedicated vision hardware with integrated processing, LEDs, and NetworkTables interface.
-Plug-and-play solution optimized for FRC.
+Dedicated vision hardware with integrated processing, LEDs, and a NetworkTables interface.
+Plug it in and it works.

 - Zero code required for basic detection